 If you’re using your own home scales, and intend to take one measurement of them on the scales, make sure they have a non-slip surface and that it’s stable and clean.
-Some pups may feel more comfortable if their own blanket is placed on the surface.
+Some pups and kittens may feel more comfortable if their own blanket is placed on the surface.

 Using treats is perfect for gaining their confidence.
 You can place some treats on and around the scales as this will hopefully bring a positive association with being weighed.
 Once they’re on the scales, wait for a few moments before giving them another treat.

 Don’t pull or drag them onto the scales and always remain calm and positive.
 Give them a treat to reward them for cooperating with you and some encouragement for next time.

 How much should my dog or cat weigh?

 Your pet’s ideal weight will depend on their breed, age and sex.
 Your vet can give you more advice on the typical weight they should be.